acastroLML/pipeline_zenpli/README.md

     ])

+There are use of decorators to indicate if the respective process in the pipeline is a generator or a processor.

 ##"Step 1 - fetching datasource - parallel"
 The first step "Step 1 - fetching datasource - parallel" uses 3 parallel proccess that can terminated in any order.
 This step use the function "data_to_be_processed" that is imported from from basic_exploratory_analysis file.